 Although the litters are large, very few pups survive.
 Sometimes the dens are flooded, or the pups die from exposure or disease.
 When pack numbers are reduced, hunting is not as efficient, and adults may not bring back sufficient food for the pups.
 In some cases, more pups survive in packs where there are more helpers.

-Unlike other social mammals, the females move from one pack to another when they reach sexual maturity at around 14 – 30 months of age.
+African wild dogs, unlike other social mammals, the females move from one pack to another when they reach sexual maturity at around 14 – 30 months of age.
 They will leave the male dogs behind to look after the rest of the pack and form the core of the social group.

-Wild dogs also have a large range of vocalizations that include a short bark of alarm, a rallying howl, and a bell-like contact call that can be heard over long distances.
+African wild dogs also have a large range of vocalizations that include a short bark of alarm, a rallying howl, and a bell-like contact call that can be heard over long distances.
 Elaborate greeting rituals are accompanied by twittering and whining.

 These amazing statistics can be directly attributed to their individual and pack coordination.
 They are some of the best communicators and constantly let one another know their location and that of the prey, allowing them to quickly adapt while hunting.